Heritage House of Salem

 • pro The staff and therapists are always friendly and helpful.

-• pro The therapy department was wonderful.
+• pro The care provided is excellent, and the therapy department is wonderful.

 Cons